Seneca-ICTOER/OPS245-db/docs/A-Labs/lab2.md

 ### Part 1: Install KVM Virtualisation Application

-We will now install the KVM package in order to create our remaining "nested" VMs.
+We will now install the KVM package in order to create our VMs.
 We will also be starting several services.
 We will learn more about managing firewalls in later labs.

 **Perform the following steps:**